-The audited consolidated financial statements, including the selected per share data and ratios, Schedule 12-14 and senior securities table as of March 31, 2017 of Capital Southwest Corporation and its subsidiaries included in the accompanying prospectus and elsewhere in the registration statement have been so included in reliance upon the reports of Grant Thornton LLP, independent registered public accountants, as stated in their reports appearing herein.
+The audited consolidated financial statements, including the selected per share data and ratios and Schedule 12-14 as of March 31, 2017 and March 31, 2016 and senior securities table as of March 31, 2017 of Capital Southwest Corporation and its subsidiaries included in this prospectus supplement, the accompanying prospectus and elsewhere in the registration statement have been so included in reliance upon the reports of Grant Thornton LLP, independent registered public accountants, as stated in their reports appearing herein.
 Grant Thornton LLP's principal business address is 171 N. Clark Street, Chicago, Illinois, 60601.